TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 <br/>

 **SLO**
-When you request an SLO manifest object, you must write segment object list in order in the request body text.
-If you request to create an SLO manifest object, the system checks if each segment object is in the entered path and if the etag value and the size of the object are identical.
-If the information does not match, the manifest object creation fails.
+To create an SLO manifest object, you must enter the list of segment objects in order in the request body.
+If you make a request to create an SLO manifest object, the system checks whether each segment object is in the entered path and the etag value matches the size of the object.
+If the information does not match, the manifest object is not created.

 ```
 PUT   /v1/{Account}/{Container}/{Object}?multipart-manifest=put